 Students can choose to pursue an internship in engineering or a directed research study with a faculty member as part of the curriculum.

-The University of Southern California is regionally accredited by the Western Association of Schools and Colleges.
+University of Southern California is regionally accredited by the WASC Senior College and University Commission (WSCUC).

 Beyond its well–known name, Johns Hopkins University also holds the title of the first research university in the U.S. In the 140 years since it opened, its faculty and alumni have been honored with many awards, including 27 Nobel Prizes.
 With its main campus set in north Baltimore, Maryland, Johns Hopkins is undoubtedly rich with history, academic achievement, and scientific advancement.
 The university’s Whiting School of Engineering also offers a master of science in cybersecurity students can complete entirely online, while still accessing the same services and support as on–campus students.